jiayuehua/blog/_posts/2021-03-09-castlequest.md

 - 2020-07-28: Mark Kershenblatt first emails me (from a gmail.com address).

-- 2020-10-06 (less "a couple of days"): Mark Kershenblatt begins the USCTO retrieval process.
+- 2020-10-06 (less "a couple of days"): Mark Kershenblatt begins the USCO retrieval process.

-- 2021-03-02: Mark Kershenblatt receives the packet of source code from the USCTO.
+- 2021-03-02: Mark Kershenblatt receives the packet of source code from the USCO.

 - 2021-03-09: I finish transcribing Mark's scanned PDF and upload the code to GitHub.